 The bank loan’s interest rate will see fluctuations as it is affected by movements in the market.
 Even with a fixed rate package, this interest rate is fixed only for the first few years that is stated in the package, and not for the entire loan tenure.
 This also means that the interest rate you pay a few years down the road is likely going to be different from the rate you see today.

-The down payment required for taking up a bank loan is 25% of the loan amount.
-Of this 25%, 5% has to be paid in cash with the remaining 20% being paid using your CPF OA or cash.
-For example, for a HDB loan of $400,000 you would have to pay at least $20,000 in cash for the down payment.
-If you do not have enough in your CPF OA, you will have to top up the rest of the down payment in cash.
+The downpayment required for taking up a bank loan is up to 25% of the flat price.
+Of this 25%, at least 5% has to be paid in cash with the remaining 20% being paid using your CPF OA or cash.

 4. Cannot be changed to a HDB loan